The Seven-Year Itch and the Joy of Lifelong Marriage

 On June 29, 2007, just a few months before Pauli was announcing her idea in Germany, my wife and I stood before our pastor, our friends, and our family — and most importantly, before our God — and vowed to each other,

 . . .
 I will be faithful to you

 As long as we both shall live.

 As long as we both shall live.
 No exceptions.
 No out-clauses.
 Not just in plenty, joy, and health, but also in want, sorrow, and sickness.
 No allowances for any seven-year itches or any other excuse.
 We left father and mother, covenanted to become one flesh (Genesis 2:24), and have taken Jesus’s words with utter seriousness, “What God has joined together, let not man separate” (Matthew 19:6).
-Neither of us would say that marriage has been easy, but here in 2014, with it being seven years this week, we can say it’s a glorious thing that there are no outs but death.
+Neither of us would say that marriage has been easy, but here seven years in, we can say it’s a glorious thing that there are no outs but death.

 For Being Ourselves and Fighting Our Sin